-Castleton University invite all Vermont area high school students to participate in the Castleton VideoFest contest and festival to be held at the University’s Fine Arts Center on Thursday, May 10.
+Castleton University invites all Vermont area high school students to participate in the Castleton VideoFest contest and festival to be held at the University’s Fine Arts Center on Friday, May 10.

-Scholarships are awarded to schools for Castleton Communications or Theater Department majors.
+Scholarships are awarded to schools for Castleton Media & Communications or Theater Department majors.

-All entries must include an entry form, all subject releases and completed video.
+All entries must include an entry form, all subject releases, and completed video.
 Students must obtain signed releases from all persons seen and recognizable in all video and/or audio.
-Winning submissions will be screened on Rutland’s Public Access Channel and PegTV.
 Be sure to inform subjects of this possibility.
 When in doubt, get permission!
 Without release forms, films will not be screened.
 For ease of on location release forms, you can use the link on the right to have subjects sign and submit release forms, even from mobile devices.

 Playback will be projected 1080 digital video, QuickTime .mov files with H.264 or ProRes 422 Proxy encoding.
 Videos that do not meet these requirements will be re-encoded for playback.
 For best viewing quality, export your video with the settings listed above.
 If you are unsure of your video file’s settings, you can right click to get more info, and search the video program you’re using to learn how to change export settings.